Covid-19 : Nursery Re-Opening Plan 2021

 Drop off & Pick Up

-Please follow the social distancing guidelines and remain at least two metres from other families throughout the drop off period and keep your child(ren) with you.
+Please continue to follow the social distancing guidelines throughout the drop off period and keep your child(ren) with you.
+After dropping your child off, please exit through the second gate.

 At the end of the day the children will be brought into the garden by a member of staff to meet their parent / carer.